up

 If you are on Windows 10 or Windows 11, and are experiencing difficulties with the latest HASP driver, uninstall the HASP driver and use the command line version from above.

 Current HASP drivers are available from the Thales website.
 Look for the Sentinel LDK RunTime & Drivers section.
+Note: Sentinel HASP drivers from the Thales website only work with AdronInstaller45 and later installers.

 Vector/2™ & EnviroLink™